Andrew-code2020/ms3onlinecookbook/README.md

 - Project Repository on Github
   - This project is hosted in a github repository.
-  - The project was developed using Gitpod.
+  - The project was developed using a Gitpod workspace.
   - Link to the repository https://github.com/Andrew-code2020/ms3onlinecookbook